 Listen to this week's selections featuring Savannah Churchill And The Four Tunes on Manor from 1947/48:

 [To download audio files, right-click on link and then select "Save (Link) Target As..."]

 2. Time Out For Tears

 ALL THREE played in sequence

-(Above link will open in a separate window)
+(Above links will open in separate windows)